 In North Carolina, distribution and abundance of SAV varies seasonally and interannually.
 Growing seasons vary by species with peak abundance of high salinity species between April and October, and low salinity species between May and June.
 In North Carolina, total SAV coverage is conservatively estimated at 130,000 acres.
 This figure is based on an interagency coastwide mapping effort from 2006-2008 that identified 130,000 acres of seagrass.
 However, field groundtruthing verified that the delineation based on aerial imagery underestimated SAV occurrence in the meso- and oligohaline estuaries due to lower water clarity.
 However that mapping provided a baseline for future mapping events so that trends can be determined.
 Prior to that, SAV had not been remapped in comparable methodology to evaluate trends.
-TheNCDMF now maintains an inventory of SAV mapping on the coast and the SAV Partnership has proposed a monitoring plan that includes repeat mapping on 5 year cycles, staggered regionally.
+The North Carolina Division of Marine Fisheries (NCDMF) now maintains an inventory of SAV mapping on the coast and the SAV Partnership has proposed a monitoring plan that includes repeat mapping on 5 year cycles, staggered regionally.
 In 2012-2013, most of the marine SAV in high salinity waters were remapped (Currituck, eastern Pamlico, Core, and Bogue sounds) and the results are pending.

 While quantified trends are not available, anecdotal information from resource agency staff on long term trends is available for some regions.
 Compared to North Carolina’s low-moderate salinity SAV community, the high salinity seagrasses appear relatively stable.
 Mapping results of core areas of seagrass, such as behind the Outer Banks in Pamlico Sound and Core Sound, indicate there has not been a large change in coverage since the 1980s (D. Field/NOAA, pers. com, 2010).
 However, seagrass in Bogue Sound appears to have become less dense and patchier.
 In areas where SAV occurs to a lesser extent (Albemarle Sound, Neuse and Pamlico rivers, and waters south of Bogue Sound) SAV was reported to be more abundant in the 1970s, declined in the 1980s, and has been increasing since the early 2000s.
 These latter areas are located in closer proximity to riverine discharge and stormwater runoff.
 Under conditions of low rainfall and runoff, such as during droughts, improved water clarity and higher and less fluctuating salinity could be allowing expansion of distribution in these waters with less optimal water clarity conditions (Deaton et al. 2010).
 It is unclear how much influence sediment and nutrient loading from stormwater runoff or wastewater treatment effluent has on these fluctuations.
 In addition to weather related changes, seagrass habitat continues to be impacted by individually small, but cumulative, coastal development activities, such as dredging for navigational channels, marinas, and docks.
 Impacts from private projects are often reduced, but not always avoided.
 Several past and proposed North Carolina Department of Transportation projects related to ferry channels or bridges have or will impact much larger areas of seagrass.
 Projects with a public benefit are allowed to have unavoidable SAV impacts, but mitigation is required.
 Bottom disturbing fishing activities, such as mechanical clam harvest, crab dredging, or shrimp trawling can damage seagrass .
-A recommendation of the NC CHPP requires that habitat be protected from fishing gear damage through modifications to fishing boundaries and improved enforcement.
+A recommendation of the North Carolina Coastal Habitat Protection Plan (CHPP) requires that habitat be protected from fishing gear damage through modifications to fishing boundaries and improved enforcement.
 The Division of Marine Fisheries, through the Fishery Management Plan process and rule changes, has moved shrimp trawling and oyster dredging boundaries to avoid impacting seagrass.

 SAFMC SAV Policy Statement- Appendix 3